-Performing arts centre Auckland Live launched an arts accessibility programme in 2011.
+Auckland performing arts centre THE EDGE launched its SIGNAL programme in 2011.
 This offers Sign Language interpreted and audio described performances in its four venues (Aotea Centre, Herald Theatre, Auckland Town Hall and The Civic).
 These services are available to companies using its venues.

-Auckland Live also invested in training audio describers and purchased audio description equipment that other organisations can hire.
+THE EDGE also invested in training audio describers, and has purchased audio description equipment that other organisations can hire.
 Its capacity-building project in 2014 provided training in theatre interpreting to Sign Language interpreters from around New Zealand.